r-reji/lu-matrix-decomp/README.md

 [DeterminantDistribution.java](https://github.com/r-reji/matrixLUDecomp/blob/main/src/DeterminantDistribution.java) is the main file in this repository, information on all other files can be found at the bottom.

-This class performs analysis on the variance distribution of the determinants of matricies.
-The matricies in question are random with values uniformly distributed (0,1).
-Determinants are computed using LU decomposition - a detailed explanation of the mathematics is available commented within the respect files.
-The method is an daptation of one found in the book [Numerical Recipes in C](https://www.amazon.co.uk/Numerical-Recipes-3rd-Scientific-Computing-dp-0521880688/dp/0521880688/ref=dp_ob_title_bk).
+This class performs analysis on the variance distribution of the determinants of matrices.
+The matrices in question are random with values uniformly distributed between (0,1).
+Determinants are computed using LU decomposition - a detailed explanation of the mathematics is available commented within the respective files.
+The method is an adaptation of one found in the book [Numerical Recipes in C](https://www.amazon.co.uk/Numerical-Recipes-3rd-Scientific-Computing-dp-0521880688/dp/0521880688/ref=dp_ob_title_bk).

 This analysis is performed on a per-size basis on square matricies of n = 2 up to n = 50.
 The resulting data can be found in [variance.data](https://github.com/r-reji/matrixLUDecomp/blob/main/variance.data).
 This data was then used to generate the following graphs in MATLAB: